 7) Avoid Companies Operating in Declining Industries:

 Warren admits that the investments in its textile division were not producing desired results as the industry faced many challenges.
-On the contrary, insurance division was performing excellent because its business allowed it to generate satisfactory overall performance despite many mistakes.
+On the contrary, the insurance division was performing excellent because its business allowed it to generate satisfactory overall performance despite many mistakes.

 “One of the lessons your management has learned – and, unfortunately, sometimes re-learned – is the importance of being in businesses where tailwinds prevail rather than headwinds.”